The reasoning.json Protocol

 The Agentic Reasoning Protocol proposes a standardized file located at /.well-known/reasoning.json to act as a machine-readable system prompt, injected directly at the data-retrieval layer.

-The Evolution of Machine-Readable Web Standards
+The Evolution of Machine-Readable Web Conventions

 1994